March 21, 2023

 3. CycleBar - Performance

 CycleBar is a classic spin class gym with multiple locations, a cool vibe, and enthusiastic instructors.
+CycleBar is a cycling studio known for its high-energy classes, top-tier equipment, and strong community atmosphere.
 They’re probably most well known for their iconic workouts, their inspiring gym ambiance, and their proprietary CycleBeats music playlist.

-• Fulton Market - 175 N Halsted Street in Chicago
+• Fulton Market - 175 N Halsted St in Chicago

 • River North - 720 North LaSalle Drive in Chicago